 - The armadillo is native to both North America and South America, although only one species of Armadillo is found in the United States.

 - There are around 20 species of armadillo that still exist on the American continents, but the nine-banded armadillo is the only species found outside of the South American tropics.

-- Despite the armadillo’s odd shape, most armadillos can also reach a top speed of nearly 30 mph so can easily outrun most jungle predators.
+- Despite the armadillo’s odd shape, most armadillos can reach a top speed of nearly 30 mph so they can easily outrun most predators.
 The primary predators of the armadillo are bears, wolves, wildcats, and cougars.

 - Female armadillos give birth to four young which are born after a gestation period of three to four months.
 Some species of armadillo are known to reproduce every year so a single female armadillo can produce up to 56 young over the course of her life.